ConPaaS-team/conpaas/docs/installation.rst

   https://www.raspberrypi.org/documentation/installation/installing-images/mac.md

 .. warning::
-  decompressing the image will result in a 32 GB file (the raw SD card image), so please make sure that you have enough free space before attempting this step.
+  Decompressing the image will result in a 32 GB file (the raw SD card image), so please make sure that you have enough free space before attempting this step.

 .. warning::
-  before writing the image, please make sure that the SD card has a capacity of at least 31998345216 bytes.
+  Before writing the image, please make sure that the SD card has a capacity of at least 31998345216 bytes.

 The image was designed to fit the majority of the 32 GB SD cards, as the actual size varies